mabiesen/TimerGame-GO/ERROR.md

-Not all time in the game has been accounted for
+Not all time in the game has been accounted for.

+The game is showing, on average, a variance of two milliseconds.
+Occasionally I see variances as high as 6 milliseconds.

-The error lies in the definition of endTime.  endTime is defined in the evaluate input function:
+endTime is defined in the evaluate input function.
+The error lies in the value of endTime when case "x" occurs.

         func evaluateInput(theInput string, startTime int64, toggle string) int64{
 	      endTime := getCurrentTime()